manuelbieri/shelegia_motta_2021/README.md

 #### Unobservable Choices Model

-This model indicates that if the incumbent were not able to observe the entrant at the moment of choosing, the “kill zone” effect whereby the entrant stays away from the substitute in order to avoid being copied) would not take place.
+This model indicates that if the incumbent were not able to observe the entrant at the moment of choosing, the “kill zone” effect whereby the entrant stays away from the substitute in order to avoid being copied would not take place.
 Intuitively, in the game as we studied it so far, the only reason why the entrant is choosing a trajectory leading to another complement is that it anticipates that if it chose one leading to a substitute, the incumbent would copy, making it an inefficient strategy for entering the market.
 However, if the incumbent cannot observe the entrant’s choice of strategy, the entrant could not hope to strategically affect the decision of the incumbent.
-This would lead to the entrant having a host of new opportunities when entering the market and it makes competing with a large company much more attractive.
+This would lead to the entrant having a host of new opportunities when entering the market makes the entrant competing with a large company much more attractive.

 Although there may be situations where the entrant could commit to some actions (product design or marketing choices) which signals that it will not become a rival, and it would have all the incentive to commit to do so,